giannkas/ecofolder/attractor_basins_paper.md

-# Attractor basins in concurrent systems
+# Attractor basin in concurrent systems

 This file is to guide the reproducibility of results informed in _Attractor Basins in Concurrent Systems_.
 After you have installed `ecofolder` and its prerequisites, from the parent folder (`ecofolder`), you can continue as follows: